nystudio107/craft-twig-sandbox/README.md

 If any tags, filters, functions, or object methods/properties are used that are not allowed by the security policy, a `SecurityError` exception will be thrown.

+**N.B.:** For performance reasons, you should create a `SandboxView` once, and use it throughout your application's lifecycle, rather than re-creating it every time you want to render Twig using it.

 ### BlacklistSecurityPolicy

 The `BlacklistSecurityPolicy` is a `SecurityPolicy` that specifies the Twig tags, filters, functions, and object methods/properties that **are not** allowed.